 this is an important step in the mathematics curriculum

-many difficulties in algebra seem more related to a lack of understanding of directed number techniques
+many difficulties in algebra can sometimes seem more related to a lack of understanding of directed number techniques

-presenting students with a sheet of sums, they can work together on the answers and grouping the sums by type, explaining that the result (answer) and numbers involved are not important - it's the signs that need to be focused on (the 'form'):
+presenting students with a sheet of sums, they can work together on grouping the sums by type, explaining that the result (answer) and numbers involved are not important - it's the signs that need to be focused on (the 'form'):

-it is arguably better that students choose how to group these sums themselves, with plenty of discussion,
+it may be better that students choose how to group these sums themselves, with plenty of discussion,

 but another sheet has them already grouped by types:

-students can then consider and create general rules for each type of sum, for themselves
+and then consider and create general rules for getting results for each type of sum, for themselves

 e.g. for type (c) "you subtract the smaller from the larger and give it the sign of the larger (because this 'wins')"

-e.g. for type (e) "two minuses don't make a plus, if I take £7 from you and then take another £12 from you, I've taken £19 from you altogether"
+e.g. for type (e) "two minuses don't make a plus; one story could be: if I take £7 from you and then take £12 from you, I've taken £19 from you altogether"

 e.g. (e) to (b) and (g) to (a)